 - Personal appearance of outstations persons may not be required or can be done through video conferencing

-The new guidelines not only stop automatic arrest of people based on a mere complaint but will also provide a remedy to reconcile without any harsh and drastic measure on any family.
+The new guidelines not only stop the automatic arrest of people based on a mere complaint but will also provide a remedy to reconcile without any harsh and drastic measure on any family.
 While this can be seen as a much-needed breather for husbands’ families and stop of harassment of distant relatives of husbands’, many are also seeing these measures as incomplete that can lead to one more round of harassment of the husbands in the hands of Family Welfare Committees.

-The new Supreme Court directives clearly aims at ending unnecessary cases in matrimonial disputes which is currently clogging the judicial system, which in a way denies justice to everyone.
+The new Supreme Court directives clearly aim at ending unnecessary cases in matrimonial disputes which are currently clogging the judicial system, which in a way denies justice to everyone.
 The reconciliation process in Family Welfare Committees, no immediate arrest, creating a legal breather for distant relatives and NRIs, closure of the criminal complaint (under 498a) if the discord is due to matrimonial disputes, faster granting of bail, power given to the District Judge to club all related case into one, exemption of personal appearance of the family members particularly outstation members will help in reducing the pressure of huge number of cases on judiciary and will also provide breather to common people who are otherwise forced to commit suicide under such legal pressure.
-Since civil society will be involved in Family Welfare Committees, many cases may see easy reconciliation without being a trouble to judiciary.
+Since civil society will be involved in Family Welfare Committees, many cases may see easy reconciliation without being a trouble to the judiciary.

-However, feminists and specifically lawyer groups are not happy about these new guidelines, most of which is actually repetition of earlier directives to stop automatic arrest or doing proper investigation before arrest.
+However, feminists and specifically lawyer groups are not happy about these new guidelines, most of which is actually a repetition of earlier directives to stop automatic arrest or doing proper investigation before the arrest.
 It is easy to understand that feminists see a potential threat of losing huge income from the 498a- extortion industry they run.
 Many such groups are already raising their voice in different forums and also organizing paid street protests.